 The parade marches north up 5th Avenue (against the normal one-way direction of traffic), from 44th Street to 86th Street.

-At right and below is a New York Police Department unit, carrying the M1 Garand.
+This New York Police Department unit is carrying the M1 Garand.

 Some active-duty military units march in the parade carrying the M1 Garand.